christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 I have to give credit to [this blog post](https://castel.dev/post/lecture-notes-2/) by Gilles Castel, from which I learned this stuff.
 Read that blog for more details.

+If you want to get started with Inkscape, take a look a this [video series](https://www.youtube.com/watch?v=7rUWdltsr1A&list=PLdr5XE6u9kEpOlqaxqaE9y41ac0FBYAZk).

 ## Bonus